UPDATE: This post was first published on 25 May 2020 and updated on 20 July 2021.

 People respond to authenticity and customers know when you truly care.
 They can also pick it a mile away when you’re pretending to be someone you’re not.

 Now is the time for you and your business to show customers that your concern is for their welfare.
 This is your opportunity to be real with your customers.

 “The latest wave of this pandemic has stressed our business — both through slower sales and the cost of implementing new safety protocols.
 But we’re committed to serving you throughout this crisis.
 We hope you will stand by us.”

 Editor’s note: If you have a small business but no business website, now is the time to get one.
-Build it yourself with Websites + Marketing (truly no tech skills needed!) or let the pros at GoDaddy build it for you.
+Build a website yourself with GoDaddy (truly no tech skills needed!) or let the pros at GoDaddy build it for you.

 We’ll get through this